Types of tattoo machines

 • They are versatile and can be used for lines as well as shading and filling.
 But it depends on the speed and the number and type of needles you use.

-• They do not damage the skin so much and for those who do not have much experience in machines can be of great help.
+• They can be less damaging to the skin, and for those who do not have much experience in machines, can be of great help.

 • They are more expensive.
 Despite having many apparent benefits, they cost more than classic machines.